Somayeh-Soltani/Medical-QA/README.md

 "TREC Test questions.txt" is the extracted questions from https://github.com/abachaa/LiveQA_MedicalTask_TREC2017

-We choose 16386 questions from https://github.com/abachaa/MedQuAD as the reference questions.
+I choose 16386 questions from https://github.com/abachaa/MedQuAD as the reference questions.

-For each of the questions in "TREC Test questions.txt" (which are 104), we have selected the top 10 similar questions from these 16386 questions, using the TF-IDF.
+For each of the questions in "TREC Test questions.txt" (which are 104), I have selected the top 10 similar questions from these 16386 questions, using the TF-IDF.

 "only_TFIDF_top 10.txt" contains these top 10 similar questions.